 Students should fulfil two requirements; a.
 The completion of the Training Record Book provided by PTU and b.
 Preparation of the Independent Training Research Report according to the guide line provided by the PTU in order to complete the practical training component.

-In case a suitable place for training is not found, student/s should do the dissertation.
+In case a suitable placement for training could not be found, students should opt for the dissertation.

-Bachelor of Arts Honors in Geography, BAHons (Geography)
+Bachelor of Arts Honours in Geography, BA Hons (Geography)

-The Honors Degree Program in Geography conducted by the Department of Geography & Environmental Management seeks to produce Scholars, Innovators, Leaders and Global Citizens in the following manner:
+The Honours Degree Program in Geography conducted by the Department of Geography & Environmental Management seeks to produce Scholars, Innovators, Leaders and Global Citizens in the following manner: